Unexplainable or Not with Wyatt Cenac

 Okay.

-Every year, billions of tons of carbon disappear without a trace, and scientists scientists are trying to hunt them down.
+Every year, billions of tons of carbon disappear without a trace, and scientists are trying to hunt them down.

-So with anything that's missing, you got to learn a little bit about it to try and find it.
+I've talked to these dedicated scientific detectives, and they are looking for this missing carbon.
+So with anything that's missing, you got to learn a a little bit about it to try and find it.

 So let me introduce you to the carbon cycle.